hashicorp/terraform/website/source/docs/providers/aws/r/vpc_peering.html.markdown

 * `vpc_id` - (Required) The ID of the requester VPC.
 * `tags` - (Optional) A mapping of tags to assign to the resource.

-Note: You still have to accept the peering with the aws console, aws-cli or goamz

 ## Attributes Reference

 The following attributes are exported:

-* `id` - The ID of the VPC Peering Connection
+* `id` - The ID of the VPC Peering Connectiona

+## Notes
+You still have to accept the peering with the aws console, aws-cli or goamz